Paying for HIV Care and Treatment

 If you do not have private health insurance—or need help because your insurance doesn’t pay for the HIV care and treatment you need—there are federal resources that may help you.

 Figuring out which programs and services you qualify for can be confusing.
 But don’t worry!
 There are case managers and benefits counselors who can help you.
 They know what services are available and can help you get care.
 Their services are free.
-Someone may provide this service at your health care provider’s office or clinic.
-You also can find one near you by contacting a local HIV/AIDS service organization.
-Toll-free State HIV/AIDS Hotlines will help put you in touch with agencies that can determine what programs and services you may be eligible for and help you access them.
+Toll-free State HIV/AIDS Hotlines will help put you in touch with agencies that can help you figure out what programs and services you’re eligible for and help you access them.
+Also, someone may provide this service at your health care provider’s office, clinic, or local HIV/AIDS service organization.
 Below are federal resources that are available.

 Medicaid—A state and federal partnership, Medicaid provides coverage for people with lower incomes, older people, people with disabilities, and some families and children.
 It is a critical source of coverage for many people with HIV.
 States establish and administer their own Medicaid programs and determine the type, amount, duration, and scope of services within broad federal guidelines.
 States are required to cover certain mandatory benefits and can choose to provide other optional benefits, including prescription drugs.
 The eligibility rules for Medicaid are different in each state, but most states offer coverage for adults with children at some income level.
-And, under the ACA, states have the option, with significant federal matching funds, to expand Medicaid eligibility to generally include people below certain income levels, including low-income childless adults who were previously not generally eligible for Medicaid.
-As a result, in states that opt for Medicaid expansion, people with HIV who meet the income threshold no longer have to wait for an AIDS diagnosis in order to become eligible for Medicaid.
+And, under the ACA, some states have expanded their Medicaid programs to cover all people below certain income levels.
+As a result, in those expansion states, if you have HIV and meet the income threshold, you do not have to wait for an AIDS diagnosis in order to become eligible.
 You can apply for and enroll in Medicaid at any time.
 There is no limited enrollment period.
 If you qualify, your coverage can begin immediately.
-As of September 2023, 41 statesExit Disclaimer (including DC) have adopted the Medicaid expansion; North Carolina’s Medicaid expansion will launch on December 1, 2023.
+As of September 2024, 41 statesExit Disclaimer (including DC) have adopted the Medicaid expansion.
 Even if your state hasn’t expanded Medicaid, you should still apply for coverage to see if you qualify under your state’s existing rules.
 See if you qualify to save in your state.

-The Ryan White HIV/AIDS Program—The Ryan White HIV/AIDS Program (RWHAP) works with cities, states, and local community-based organizations to provide HIV-related services to more than half a million people with HIV each year.
-The program helps low-income people with HIV get care, treatment, and support services.
-Ryan White fills gaps in care not covered by these other sources.
-The program is divided into several “parts” to meet the needs of different communities and populations, and includes support for an AIDS Drug Assistance Program (ADAP) for people who have limited or no health insurance.
+The Ryan White HIV/AIDS Program—The Ryan White HIV/AIDS Program (RWHAP) works with cities, counties, states, and local community-based organizations to provide HIV primary medical care, medications, and essential support services to low-income people with HIV.
+Over half the people with diagnosed HIV in the United States receive services through RWHAP each year.
+Ryan White fills gaps in care that are not covered by other sources.
+The program is divided into several “parts” to meet the needs of different communities and populations and includes an AIDS Drug Assistance Program (ADAP) that provides FDA-approved HIV medications for low-income people who have limited or no health insurance.
 To find a Ryan White clinic near you, use HIV.gov’s HIV Testing and Care Services Locator.

-The Health Center ProgramHealth centers provide high quality preventive and primary health care services, including HIV testing, PrEP, and medical care, to patients regardless of their ability to pay.
-Some people with HIV receive health care services directly at the health center itself, while others are referred to an HIV specialist in the community.
+The Health Center ProgramHealth centers provide affordable, accessible, high-quality preventive and primary health care services, including HIV testing, PrEP, and medical care, to patients regardless of their ability to pay.
+Some people with HIV receive health care services directly at a health center, while others are referred to an HIV specialist in their community.
 Major investments in the network of community health centers over the past several years have created more opportunities for HIV care delivery.
 You can find a health center near you by going to HIV.gov’s HIV Testing and Care Services Locator.

 Medicare—Medicare is health insurance for people aged 65 or older, people under 65 with certain disabilities, and people of all ages with End-Stage Renal Disease.
 Medicare coverage for eligible individuals includes outpatient care, prescription drugs, and inpatient hospital care.
 It covers all medically necessary treatment for a person with HIV.
 To learn more about Medicare coverage and choices, visit Medicare.gov.